Configuring Persistent Storage#

 Here are some capabilities that persistent storage enables:

-Post-experiment analysis: A consolidated location storing data from all trials is useful for post-experiment analysis such as accessing the best checkpoints and hyperparameter configs after the cluster has already been terminated.
+• Post-experiment analysis: A consolidated location storing data such as the best checkpoints and hyperparameter configs after the Ray cluster has already been terminated.

 Cloud storage (AWS S3, Google Cloud Storage)#